-Tomatoes are sun-loving plants and produce the best harvest when placed in a spot with at least eight hours of light.
+Tomatoes are sun-loving plants and produce the best harvest when placed on a deck, balcony, or patio with at least eight hours of light.
 If you have less light, avoid large-fruited tomatoes which need full sun to mature their fruits.
 Instead, plant cherry tomatoes which will still crop, although more modestly, when given 4 to 5 hours of daylight.

 Consistent watering is essential when growing tomato plants in pots.
 Container-grown tomatoes are more prone to blossom end rot, a physiological disorder that results in a dark, leathery-looking spot to form on the blossom end of the fruit.
 Blossom end rot isn’t caused by a disease but rather calcium deficiency typically from inconsistent watering.
 If you’re allowing your tomato plants to wilt between waterings, you’re more likely to see blossom end rot.

 Watering frequency depends on the size of the plant, size of the pot, composition of the growing medium (compost helps hold water), weather, temperatures, and more.
-Some summer days I water my container tomatoes in the morning and afternoon.
+Some summer days I grab my hose to water my container tomatoes in the morning and afternoon.
 Sometimes it’s just once a day or every two days.
 The soil should be slightly moist, but not wet.
-Stick a finger down into the potting mix and if it’s dry an inch or two down, water.
+To check moisture levels, stick a finger down into the potting mix and if it’s dry an inch or two down, water.

 Tomato plants are generally considered to be heavy feeders and require regular fertilization to produce a heavy crop of fruits.
 Many potting mixes come with a modest amount of fertilizer which is used up within the first few weeks.
-To ensure my plants have a steady supply of nutrients, I incorporate a slow-release organic tomato fertilizer into the soil when I fill the container.
+To ensure my plants have a steady supply of nutrients like nitrogen, phosphorous, and potassium, I incorporate a slow-release organic tomato fertilizer into the soil when I fill the container.
 I also apply a liquid organic fertilizer every two to three weeks during the growing season.
 For more information on fertilizers, check out this excellent article by Jessica Walliser.

 The best tomatoes for containers

-Flip through any seed catalog and you’ll quickly discover that there are a lot of varieties available to gardeners.
+Flip through any seed catalog and you’ll quickly discover that there are many types of tomatoes available to gardeners.
+Many of my own favorites are featured in my award-winning book, Veggie Garden Remix.
 And while any variety can be grown in a container if given the right-sized pot, support, and care, certain varieties really are the best tomatoes for containers.

 The best tomatoes for containers: cherry tomatoes